AlphaNodes/redmine_mentions/README.md

 '@' sign is used as the trigger for the mentioning.

+This functionality should be in Redmine core with https://www.redmine.org/issues/13919

 Requirements
 ============

-- Redmine 4.1 (because same mechanism as for issues is used, which comes with Redmine 4.1)
+- Redmine 4.1 (because same mechanism as for issues is used, which comes with Redmine 4.1).

 Installation
 ============